Loma Linda School of Medicine (Loma Linda, CA)

 About

-Loma Linda University School of Medicine is accredited by the Liaison Committee on Medical Education (LCME), which is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation as the accrediting body for medical education programs leading to the MD degree in the United States.
-The PA program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and the PhD in Biomedical Sciences program is accredited by the Western Association of Schools and Colleges (WASC).
+The Liaison Committee on Medical Education (LCME) accredits the school.
+Additionally, the PA program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and the PhD in Biomedical Sciences program is also accredited by the Western Association of Schools and Colleges (WASC).

 Accreditation ensures that the quality of education provided by Loma Linda University School of Medicine meets national standards and prepares graduates to meet the demands of their chosen profession.
 It also allows graduates to be eligible for licensure and certification exams, which are required to practice medicine or work in healthcare.